 Such great advice!
 Now that you have been blogging for almost two years, what kind of work projects excite you the most?

-Work projects that excite me usually contain some kind of parenting tips, like my latest post, 5 Tips for Traveling with a Toddler!
+Work projects that excite me usually contain some kind of parenting tips!
 I find that when you give or share ideas on parenting, you gain a lot of helpful knowledge back!
 I love reading everyone’s comments and what they do for their own family.
 I really like projects or posts that create a common forum where people can leave information and ask questions.

 Let’s be honest, I love anything to do with clothes, shoes, bags, makeup…the list goes on!